 Your surgeon requires participation in the class.
-If you are unable to attend a class in person, our total joint replacement educational videos are at nkch.org/JointClass.
+If you are unable to attend a live class, our total joint replacement educational videos are at nkch.org/JointClass.
 Please watch the videos, then complete and submit the form at the bottom of the web page to verify you viewed them.